 What is an invitation to play?

-An invitation to play in an environment that is created around the child’s interests.
+An invitation to play is an activity created around the child’s interests.
 It prompts thinking and encourages children to take the lead with their learning.

 To set up, I created a super simple replica of a tree farm they were familiar with from our holiday book reading and real-life experiences.

-You will see as the pictures progress, that my children continued to join in the fun!
+As the pictures progressed, you will see that my children continued to join in the fun!

-I set up this Christmas invitation to play using toys they enjoy
+Set up this Christmas invitation to play using toys children enjoy

 We’ve had wooden train tracks for years, and they float in and out of their everyday play.

 Sometimes finding an old favorite and pairing it with a new idea prompts new play.
-We found this to also be true with our holiday light decorating invitation to play!
+We found this true with our holiday light decorating invitation to play!

-This brown paper roll is a hidden secret that is found at Home Depot.
+This brown paper roll is a hidden secret found at Home Depot.
 You can find it in the painting department, and it is called Builder’s Paper.

 Next, I taped it to the floor.
 You can use delicate painter’s tape if you are concerned about the finish on your floors.